IbrahimHabib/-OpenStreetMap-Route-Planner/README.md

 # - A*Search
-Get the shortest path in the city from point A to point B -Written in C++
+Get tjhe shortest path from point A to point B -Written in C++